yashraj9011/Masterclass-on-Netflix-Recommendation-System/README.md

 # Masterclass-on-Netflix-Recommendation-System

-Session attended on netflix recommendation system by Bosscoder Academy
+## 2 Hour Session attended on Netflix Recommendation System by Bosscoder Academy .

+# Summary of the Session :
+## Instructor started the session from basics of machine learning concepts .
+Information related to csv files , filtering techniques , types of ML techniques , various recommendation systems and their working principles , Netflix Recommendation System , Took sample code from scratch and explained in detail about it .

 # Participation Certificate